Professional wrestling strikes: Curb stomp

 A move where a wrestler grabs the opponent's legs lying on the floor before wrapping them in a standing inverted Indian deathlock position and then pulling their arms in a standing surfboard before stomping the back of the opponent's head.
 This was invented by Super Dragon.

 Naomichi Marufuji innovated a facebuster version of this move which sees him perform a running jumping stomp to the back of the head of an opponent who's bent-over or on all fours, forcing the opponent face-first into the ground.
 WWE wrestler Seth "Freakin" Rollins currently uses this move as a finisher.
-He has also used diving and springboard versions of this move.
+He has also used diving and springboard versions of this move against a bent over opponent.

 Double foot stomp

 When a wrestler jumps and stamps both feet on any part of an opponent.
 Also known as double stomp.
 Known as La Lanza in Mexico, and used as the signature move of Perro Aguayo and his son Perro Aguayo Jr..
 This can be performed from an elevated position as a diving double foot stomp as done by Finn Bálor, who uses this move as his finisher called the Coup de Grâce.
 Cameron Grimes uses a running variation called the Cave-In, formerly known as the Caveman Stomp.
 Swerve Strickland also uses the diving variant, but executes it on an opponent on a seated position, which has been dubbed the Swerve Stomp.
 Large, heavy wrestlers often perform this move by simply standing over a defenseless opponent next to the apron both feet and grabbing a hold on the top rope, squashing the fallen body.